Transforming graph states via Bell state measurements: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Yijian Meng, Luca Dellantonio, Andrew J. Jena, and Lane G. Gunderman for their feedback on parts of the manuscript.
-We are grateful for financial support from Danmarks Grundforskningsfond (DNRF 139, Hy-Q Center for Hybrid Quantum Networks).
-L.A.P. acknowledges support from Novo Nordisk Foundation (Challenge project “Solid-Q”).
+We thank Yijian Meng, Luca Dellantonio, Andrew J. Jena, and Lane G. Gunderman for their feedback on parts of the manuscript.
+We are grateful for financial support from Danmarks Grundforskningsfond (DNRF 139, Hy-Q Center for Hybrid Quantum Networks) and Novo Nordisk Foundation (Challenge project “Solid-Q”).
 S.P. acknowledges funding from the Marie Skłodowska-Curie Fellowship project QSun (nr.
 101063763), from the Villum Fonden research grant VIL50326, and support from the NNF Quantum Computing Programme.

 \makeatletter \makeatother

 \makeatletter \makeatother

 \makeatletter \makeatother